echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

-This document will focus specifically on the impact of encrypting the SNI data by ECH on public and private networks, but it should be noted that other elements in the client hello may be relevant for some on-path security methods.
+This document will focus specifically on the impact of encrypting the SNI data by ECH on public and private networks, but it should be noted that other elements in the client hello may also be relevant for some on-path security methods.

 # Encrypted Server Name Indication